On the Impact of Approximation Errors on Extreme Quantile Estimation with Applications to Functional Data Analysis: Regularly varying -norms

-and we are interested in the extreme behavior of the norms $X_i = h(Y_i)$ with $h(y) = \|y\|_p$.
-Note that other choices of the functional $h:L^p[0,1] \mapsto \mathbb{R}$ are possible as long as $h$ has suitable continuity properties, but for the simplicity of our presentation we restrict ourselves to the case of the norms.
-Now in order to obtain our approximation, in practice it is often the case that our stochastic processes $Y_i$ are observed only at discrete times $j/m$ for $j\in\{0, \ldots, m - 1\}$, leading to a discretisation error of the integral.
-We consider the natural approximations
+where integration and essential supremum are taken with respect to the Lebesque measure, is almost surely finite.
+We are interested in the extreme behavior of the norms $X_i = h(Y_i)$ with $h(y) = \|y\|_p$.
+We stress that other choices of the functional $h:L^p([0,1]^d) \mapsto \mathbb{R}$ are possible as long as $h$ has suitable regularity properties, but for the simplicity of our presentation, we restrict ourselves to the case of the norms.

-Then, with rather standard regularity assumptions, we can show that this setup falls into the framework of the result of Theorem \ref{theorem:hill}.
+We consider two cases.
+In the first case, it is assumed that the functions $Y_i$ are observed only at discrete points $t\in [0,1]^d$ in which case we approximate the $L^p$-norm using Riemann sums.
+In this case we restrict to the case $d = 1$ since the performance of approximation with Riemann sums deteriorates quickly as $d$ increases.
+In the second case, it is assumed that the functions $Y_i$ are fully observable, and the norm is computed using Monte Carlo integration.